 The Peace Pulpit: We try to be like those first disciples and see where there is a need, fulfill that need, bring God's goodness and God's love to every part of our world.

 The Peace Pulpit

-The Peace Pulpit: We must understand that the wisdom of God is wiser than human wisdom and stronger than human strength.
+The Peace Pulpit: God's foolishness is wiser than human wisdom, and God's weakness is stronger than human strength.

 The Peace Pulpit: If the reign of God is really going to break forth in its fullness, it will be because of disciples of Jesus who listen to his word and try to follow it.